Beyond Memorization: Assessing Semantic Generalization in Large Language Models Using Phrasal Constructions

 \subsection{Empirical Evaluation and Analysis}

-We test three OpenAI models\footnote{\url{https://platform.openai.com/docs/models}} on our constructional NLI dataset.
-We test the GPT-4o-2024-05-13 and GPT-3.5-turbo-0125 models as well as the recently released o1-preview-2024-09-12 model.
-These models were chosen due to their large sizes making them illustrative examples of the capabilities of state-of-the-art LLMs in general.
-We also test two LLaMa models, LLaMA-3-8b-instruct and LLaMA-3-70b-instruct\footnote{Full results for the LLaMa experiments can be found in Appendix \ref{app:llama}}.
-We test 3 main scenarios: \textit{zero-shot}, \textit{in-context learning} with examples randomly selected from Stanford NLI (SNLI, \citealt{bowman2015large}), and \textit{in-context learning} with Constructional NLI (CxNLI, our dataset).
-We additionally perform Chain-of-Thought (CoT) experiments \citep{Wei_Wang_Schuurmans_Bosma_Ichter_Xia_Chi_Le_Zhou_2022} in each of these scenarios, in an attempt to more precisely explore gaps in model capabilities.
-Surprisingly, we find that Chain-of-Thought does not lead to performance gains on our dataset.\footnote{Full results for CoT are reported in Appendix \ref{sec:appendix_cot}} A summary of our results for this experiment are reported in Table \ref{tab:exp1scores}.\footnote{We experiment with a variety of prompt formats and report results for the best performing prompts.
-Details on prompt variations and results can be found in Appendix \ref{sec:appendix_prompt_variation}}
+We test three OpenAI models on our constructional NLI dataset: GPT-4o-2024-05-13 and GPT-3.5-turbo-0125, as well as o1-preview-2024-09-12.\footnote{\url{https://platform.openai.com/docs/models}} We also test two Llama models: Llama-3-8B-instruct and Llama-3-70B-instruct.
+These models were chosen for their large sizes, which make them illustrative examples of the capabilities of state-of-the-art LLMs in general.
+We test 3 main scenarios: \textit{zero-shot}, \textit{in-context learning} with examples randomly selected from Stanford NLI (SNLI, \citealt{bowman2015large}), and \textit{in-context learning} with Constructional NLI (CxNLI, our dataset).\footnote{We experiment with a variety of prompt formats and report results for the best performing prompts; details can be found in Appendix \ref{sec:appendix_prompt_variation}.
+We also perform Chain-of-Thought (CoT) experiments \citep{Wei_Wang_Schuurmans_Bosma_Ichter_Xia_Chi_Le_Zhou_2022} in each of these scenarios; it does not lead to performance gains: see Appendix \ref{sec:appendix_cot}.} A summary of our results for Exp.
+1 are reported in Table \ref{tab:exp1scores}.

-Overall, we see that performance is quite high even in the zero-shot setting for GPT-4o and GPT-o1.
-We also observe that GPT-4o consistently perform better than GPT-3.5.
-Adding additional examples of Cxns for in-context learning boosts performance, while additional SNLI examples do not boost performance.
-This is especially true for GPT-3.5, which benefits substantially more from in-context learning from CxNLI.
+Overall, we see that performance is high even in the zero-shot setting for GPT-4o and GPT-o1.
+We also observe that GPT-4o and Llama 3 70B consistently perform better than their smaller model counterparts GPT-3.5 and Llama 3 8B.
+Adding examples of Cxns for in-context learning boosts performance, while additional SNLI examples do not boost performance.
+This is especially true for GPT-3.5 and Llama 3 8B, which benefit substantially more from in-context learning from CxNLI.
 This reliance on in-context learning indicates that our datasets test a different axis of semantic knowledge than more general datasets like SNLI.